xuqi2024/openflexure-microscope/docs/upright_basic_optics_module.md

 # Assemble the basic optics module

+These are the instructions for the basic optics module, however high resolution optics will also work.
+When using high resolution optics, a 400mm Raspberry Pi ribbon cable or longer is preferable as the additional height of the Raspberry Pi Camera makes adjustments easier.

-The imaging optics for this version of the microscope consist of an the Raspberry pi camera and the lens from the camera.
+The imaging optics for this version of the microscope consist of the Raspberry Pi Camera and the lens from the camera.
 To create a microscope the wide angle lens is reversed and separated from the camera.
 This makes quite a good microscope objective with a field of view about 400μm across and a resolution of around 2μm.
-When using lenses for observations the Raspberry Pi Camera is further away from the Sangaboard, hence it is recommended to use a 600mm Raspberry Pi ribbon cable as the additional length makes adjustments easier.
-When using a Raspberry Pi Camera a 300mm cable is sufficient.

 {{BOM}}